monkey8113/SpotifyPreventLock/README.md

 A lightweight Windows utility that keeps your PC awake when Spotify is playing music.

+## Why This Program Exists ⚡
+Windows 11 removed a useful feature from Windows 10 that automatically prevented your screen from sleeping when media was playing in Spotify and other applications.
+This program restores that functionality specifically for Spotify users who:

+- Want to keep their screen awake while listening to music
+- Are frustrated by their PC locking during playback
+- Don't want to constantly move their mouse or change system-wide power settings
+- Need a lightweight solution that "just works"
+- Need their PC to lock/sleep normally when songs is not playing

 ## Features ✨
 - 🚫 Prevents PC from sleeping during Spotify playback
 - 🖥️ Stops screen from turning off automatically